 - spices, extracts, citrus zest, additional low carb sweeteners, sugar-free maple syrup, butter, coconut oil, heavy cream, plain greek yogurt, coconut milk, pumpkin puree, berries, nuts, coconut

 - Whisk together dry ingredients into a 2-cup bowl or mug.
-Stir in water and let mixture sit for a 3-5 minutes (for the gelatin to 'bloom' before it is heated so it won't clump).
-Cook in the microwave on high power for 3 minutes.
-The mixture will bubble up furiously, which is why the bowl or mug needs have a 2 cup capacity for 1 cup of porridge, or it will bubble out of the container.
+Stir in water and let mixture sit for a 2-3 minutes (for the gelatin to 'bloom' before it is heated so it won't clump).* Cook in the microwave on high power for 3 minutes.
+The mixture will bubble up furiously, which is why the bowl or mug needs have a 2 cup capacity for 1 cup of cereal, or it will bubble out of the container. *You can avoid the blooming step by substituting hydrolysed collagen powder/peptides instead of regular gelatin, which doesn't require blooming.
+Or you can leave the gelatin out altogether and it will still be delicious.

 - Add optional stir-ins to taste, adjust for consistency with additional water (or other liquids), if needed, and enjoy immediately.